kmomuphnie/ECE444-F2020-Lab3/README.md

 ## Activity 1:(1pt)
-Perform all development in a branch "lab4_Microservice_Experiment" in your Lab3 taskGitHub repository (you are experimenting after all).
+Perform all development in a branch "lab4_Microservice_Experiment" in your Lab3 task GitHub repository
 ## Activity 2: (6pt)
-In addition to the code, this branch should contain a README.md file that describes howto build and start the system (including the location of the Docker files and a screenshot of your docker run command, Browser, and your docker image).
+How to build and start the system (including the location of the Docker files and a screenshot of your docker run command, Browser, and your docker image).

 ## Activity 3 ) (3pt) Briefly summarize the differences between Docker and Virtual Machine.